OnSebii/FileShare/README.md

 ### Bug reports

-If you encounter any errors, report them in Github (issues)[issues] tab.
+If you encounter any errors, report them in Github [issues](issues) tab.

 ### Github ToDo